sabinbajracharya/Insta-crawler/README.md

 - Run ```$ npm install```
 - Open index.js file and replace the value in ```USERNAME``` variable with the one you want to crawl.
 - ```$ node index.js```
-- That's it! - You can view the crawled data in fiebase database and algolia
+- That's it! - You can view the crawled data in firebase database and algolia